soniaturcotte/soniaturcotte.com/writing/oak-of-honor.md

   <figcaption class="small-text">September 9, 2021</figcaption>
 </figure>

-If you got this far, you might like this radio station where you can [listen to a random forest](https://www.tree.fm/forest/24).
-I also really love this short story by Robin Sloan, [My Father the Druid, My Mother the Tree](https://www.robinsloan.com/stories/my-father-the-druid-my-mother-the-tree/) (not just for its banger title).

 Tell me about your favourite trees.

+## Other tree-related things you might like:

+A radio station where you can [listen to a random forest](https://www.tree.fm/forest/24).

+This short story by Robin Sloan, [My Father the Druid, My Mother the Tree](https://www.robinsloan.com/stories/my-father-the-druid-my-mother-the-tree/) (not just for its banger title).

+[The Word for World is Still Forest](https://www.gatheringgrowth.org/), a collection of experimental essays, responding to and jumping off from Ursula K. Le Guin’s novel.

+[Michaela Coel](https://garage.vice.com/en_us/article/7kpajz/michaela-coel-garage-liz-johnson-artur), interviewed by Durga Chew-Bose, getting her power from trees.

+Built by my friends at Common Knowledge, [The Smart Forest Atlas](https://atlas.smartforests.net/en/) is a living archive of digital technologies and forests,

+Another [archive of trees](https://www.gatheringgrowth.org/), this one in the US.
+Special for it’s stunning photogrpahy.